-Legislative committees operating during the interim between regular legislative sessions have a history of constructively and collectively addressing and, often, resolving critical public policy issues for Montanans.
+Legislative committees operating during the interim between regular legislative sessions constructively and collectively address and resolve critical public policy issues for Montanans.
 It is the general policy of the Legislature that interim committees reach general agreement on any issue that requires a committee decision.
-If general agreement cannot be reached, the chairman or chairwoman may call for a vote of the members.
+If general agreement cannot be reached, the presiding officer may call for a vote of the members.